Associate (ACIfA)

 How to apply

 Please read the information in the sections below carefully before applying.
-If you are unsure if you are ready to apply for ACIfA, please see Professional pathways to sign up to our useful bulletins, refer to the FAQ page, or membership [at] archaeologists.net (get in touch).
+If you are unsure whether you are ready to apply for ACIfA, please see Professional pathways to sign up to our useful bulletins, or refer to the FAQ page.

 All applications are treated as confidential in line with CIfA’s Data Protection Policy.

 To prepare for your application, please refer to the useful links below and information in the other sections to ensure you are familiar with the application process.
-You might need to familiarise yourself with the work of CIfA, our Standards and Code of conduct to show that you understand and work in accordance with them.
+You might need to familiarise yourself with the work of CIfA, our Standards and Code of conduct first to be able to show that you understand and work in accordance with them.

 Please use the links below to help you with your application and understanding ethical competence.